CAST-genomics/haptools/docs/formats/haplotypes.rst

 .. code-block::

-  #H	ancestry	str	Local ancestry
+  #H	ancestry	s	Local ancestry
-  #H	beta	float	Effect size in linear model
+  #H	beta	.2f	Effect size in linear model

 ..
   _TODO: figure out how to tab this code block so that the tabs get copied when someone copies from it